Top Need Based Scholarships in 2021

 - Eligibility: High school, undergraduate, and graduate school students and non-students from any field of study

 - Amount: $500

 - Eligibility: High school seniors of African-American, American Indian/Alaska Native, Asian & Pacific Islander American, and/or Hispanic American who are Pell-eligible

 - Amount: Full funding of all costs not covered by financial aid and family contribution

 - Deadline: September 15, 2021

-- Eligibility: Open to high school seniors who have demonstrated financial need (while Questbridge is not exclusive to first generation students, 70% of finalists are first generation students)
+- Eligibility: High school seniors who have demonstrated financial need (while Questbridge is not exclusive to first generation students, 70% of finalists are first generation students)

 - Amount: Full funding (including tuition, room, and board) for four years